QuantEcon/lecture-python.myst/lectures/newton_method.md

 k_star_approx_newton
 ```

-The result confirms descent we saw in the graphs above: A very accurate result is reached with only 5 iterations.
+The result confirms the descent we saw in the graphs above: a very accurate result is reached with only 5 iterations.

-The multi-dimensional variant of the problem will be left as an [exercise](newton_ex1).
+The multi-dimensional variant will be left as an [exercise](newton_ex1).

 By observing the formula of Newton's method, it is easy to see the possibility to implement Newton's method using Jacobian when we move up the ladder to higher dimensions.

 This naturally leads us to use Newton's method to solve multi-dimensional problems for which we will use the powerful auto-differentiation functionality in `jax` to solve intricate calculations.

-## Multivariate Newton’s Method for Root Finding
+## Multivariate Newton’s Method

 ### A Two Goods Market Equilibrium